 3. Dependence on media organizations

-As Netflix gets famous and widely accepted for its services, its grows big on the radar.
+As Netflix gets famous and widely accepted for its services, it grows big on the radar.
 Procuring content gets more costly as media organizations now give away less.
-Nevertheless, Netflix’s deep pockets is its biggest plus.
-It made CW to give its content on Netflix only eight days after their unique runs end.
-And all this even when the organisation is in parts owned by Time Warner.
-Most likely, Netflix’s checkbook had a way with that.
+Nevertheless, Netflix’s deep pockets are its biggest plus.
+It made CW give its content on Netflix only eight days after the end of their unique run.
+And all this even when the organization is in parts owned by Time Warner.
+Most likely, Netflix’s checkbook had away with that.